-Examples of inappropriate dress which may not be worn include:
+Examples of inappropriate dress/items which may not be worn include:

 - 1. Exposed Skin-Bare or exposed midriffs, backs or buttocks, or low-cut necklines are not acceptable or allowed in the educational and/or classroom environment. - 2.
 Undergarments-should not be visible. - 3.
-Skirt/dress, Short & Top Length-Halter tops, short shorts/skirts, and shirts that do not cover both the front and back to the top of the pants are not appropriate. - 4.
-Backpacks, Blankets, Jackets & Coats Backpacks, jackets and/or coats must be removed upon entrance to the building and must be stored in student lockers throughout the day.
-No blankets are allowed. - If students are cold, they should wear something a little warmer - Backpacks are a safety concern.
-Students may trip over them in the classroom.
-Also, students may hide food and/or drinks or it may even be a place to potentially hide a weapon.
-Backpacks have NOT been a problem, but we wanted to make sure we have the language to support this decision in the handbook. - 5.
-Headwear-Cap, hat, hoods, face coverings (except for health department recommendations), etc. must be removed upon entering the building and stored in the student's locker.
+Skirt/dress, Short & Top Length-Halter tops, short shorts/skirts,

+- and shirts that do not cover both the front and back to the top of the pants are not appropriate. - 4.
+Jackets & Coats-Jackets and/or coats must be removed upon entrance to the building and must be stored in student lockers throughout the day.
+No blankets are allowed. - 5.
+Headwear-Caps, hats, hoods, face coverings (except for health department recommendations), etc. must be removed upon entering the building and stored in the student's locker.
 Headgear is allowed on special activity days as approved by the principal. - 6.
 Shirts & Shoes-State law requires shirts and shoes must be worn at school. - 7.
-Prohibited Clothing/Jewelry --Wearing of clothing or ornamentation which is normally identified with gang or gang-related activities and/or writing related to alcoholic beverages, tobacco products, vaping products, sexual references, nudity, violence, profanity and/or controlled substances and related paraphernalia are prohibited.
+Prohibited Clothing/Jewelry --Wearing of clothing or ornamentation which is normally identified with gang or gang-related activities and/or writing related to alcoholic beverages, tobacco products, vaping products, sexual references, nudity, violence, profanity and/or controlled substances and related paraphernalia are prohibited. - 8.
+Backpacks- All students are assigned a school locker to store their belongings.
+In addition, students may use a district-issued Chromebook case to carry to each class.
+Therefore, backpacks will not be allowed to carry students' materials to class and must be stored in their lockers.